- Telesales is still a low cost and effective marketing strategy for small businesses today.

-The better your compensation structure is for affiliates, the more affiliates your program will attract.
+The better your compensation structure is for affiliates, the easier it will be to find affiliates for your program.
 This is a very low risk and low cost marketing strategy and you can improve your brand awareness and increase sales while controlling your costs.

 5. Social Media Marketing

 Social media marketing is one of the best ways small businesses can build their brand and bring organic traffic.
 With many large platforms, there are numerous opportunities for your business to reach more customers and build your brand.

 It’s very hard to compete with established brands in traditional marketing channels, but social media marketing is greatly beneficial to small businesses.
 With social media marketing, you can take advantage of trends and use that to bring more viewership to your products and services.

 If your business has a good understanding of trends in your niche, you can leverage social media marketing to create engaging content and build a loyal following.
 According to Pew Research, 84% of adults aged 18-29 are active on social media; this is a great opportunity to leverage your brand, especially if you target younger demographics.

 Additionally, social media marketing is very low cost, and any business can join and start sharing their content on all platforms for free.
 The majority of social media platforms have business options where they provide you with real-time analytics on how your content is performing.